tdiprima/threejs-testing/docs/update/needsUpdate.md

 ```

 ### Material
-When you make changes to certain properties of a material, like changing a texture, color, or other data that affects how the material looks, you may need to set material.needsUpdate = true;.
+When you make changes to certain properties of a material, like changing a texture, color, or other data that affects how the material looks, you may need to set material.needsUpdate = true;

 ```javascript
 material.color.set(0xff0000);